Looking-Glass/LookingGlassCoreSDK/README.md

 - Render multiple views to a texture
 - Apply a shader to the texture

-Also, your end user must have [HoloPlay Service](https://lookingglassfactory.com/software/holoplay-service) installed on their machine.
+Also, your end user must have [Looking Glass Bridge](https://lookingglassfactory.com/software/holoplay-service) installed on their machine.

-**Note**: JavaScript developers can use HoloPlay.js to rely on our three.js integration to handle the above.

 ## How It Works

-The HoloPlay Core SDK provides your application all the information it needs to draw to the Looking Glass, including window information and calibration.
+The Looking Glass Core SDK provides your application all the information it needs to draw to the Looking Glass, including window information and calibration.

 #### **Why Window Information is Important**